GSA/fcsm/resources/conferences/2020-research-policy.md

 (Internal Revenue Service)</p>

 <p> <u>Expanding the Use
-of NCHS’ Research and Development Survey to Quantify Health Characteristics During the Coronavirus Pandemic;</u><span style='
+of NCHS' Research and Development Survey to Quantify Health Characteristics During the Coronavirus Pandemic;</u><span style='
 '> <span style='
 '>Paul Scanlon and Katherine Irimata